TulioKenji/TulioKenji/README.md

-Bachelor of Technology System analysis and development student at IFSP
+Bachelor of Technology in System analysis and development student at IFSP